Indivior shares plummet, Reckitt hurt on U.S. charges over opioid prescriptions | MarketScreener

 The indictment charged Indivior and its subsidiary Indivior Inc with conspiracy, health care fraud, mail fraud and wire fraud.
 If the company is convicted, the U.S. government would seek forfeiture of at least $3 billion from Indivior, the indictment said.

-The company has set aside a provision of $438 million (£335 million) related to the issue.
+The company has set aside a provision of $438 million related to the issue.

-Indivior developed the film version of the treatment as a period of marketing exclusivity granted by the U.S. Federal Drug Administration (FDA).
-The tablet form of the drug, itself a kind of opioid, was coming to an end, opening it up to generic competition.
+Indivior developed the film version of the treatment as a period of marketing exclusivity granted by the U.S. Federal Drug Administration (FDA) for the tablet form of the drug - itself a kind of opioid - was coming to an end, opening it up to generic competition.

 Indivior had prospered as U.S. officials stepped up efforts to combat an opioid epidemic that President Donald Trump has declared a public health emergency.
 U.S. sales account for 80 percent of last year's $1 billion in revenue.